 Symptoms, Types, Causes, and Early Warning SignsIn This Article

 Schizophrenia is a challenging disorder that makes it difficult to distinguish between what is real and unreal, think clearly, manage emotions, relate to others, and function normally.
 But that doesn't mean there isn't hope.
 Schizophrenia can be successfully managed.
 The first step is to identify the signs and symptoms.
-The second step is to seek help without delay and the third is to stick with the treatment.
+The second step is to seek help without delay.
 With the right treatment and support, a person with schizophrenia can lead a happy, fulfilling life.

 What is schizophrenia?

-Schizophrenia is a brain disorder that affects the way a person acts, thinks, and sees the world.
-People with schizophrenia have an altered perception of reality, often a significant loss of contact with reality.
+Schizophrenia is a brain disorder that affects the way a person behaves, thinks, and sees the world.
+People with schizophrenia often have an altered perception of reality.
 They may see or hear things that don’t exist, speak in strange or confusing ways, believe that others are trying to harm them, or feel like they’re being constantly watched.
-With such a blurred line between the real and the imaginary, schizophrenia makes it difficult—even frightening—to negotiate the activities of daily life.
-In response, people with schizophrenia may withdraw from the outside world or act out in confusion and fear.
+This can make it difficult to negotiate the activities of daily life and people with schizophrenia may withdraw from the outside world or act out in confusion and fear.

 Although schizophrenia is a chronic disorder, there is help available.
-With support, medication, and therapy, many people with schizophrenia are able to function independently and live satisfying lives.
-However, the outlook is best when schizophrenia is diagnosed and treated right away.
-If you spot the signs and symptoms of schizophrenia and seek help without delay, you or your loved one can take advantage of the many treatments available and improve the chances of recovery.
+With support, medication, and therapy, many people with schizophrenia are able to function independently and live fulfilling lives.

 Common misconceptions about schizophrenia